Our Work:

 Our Funding Objectives

 Civic engagement for social change fosters active citizenship and personal and community transformation to strengthen democracy and promote a more inclusive, just and sustainable society.
+We support projects that enhance belonging and connection, augment the protection of engaged democracy, respond to polarization, and promote respectful dialogue in public spaces, and strengthen communities and change systems.

 This funding stream was previously known as Adult Education.
 We have renamed it to use language that is more accessible and understood.
 We continue to support initiatives adopting a popular education process where individuals, as the source of knowledge, voice their experiences and needs to define goals to work as a group toward community action and change.

-Adult education as a model builds on collective knowledge and strengths and offers opportunities for more equitable power-sharing, especially for groups systemically denied a full opportunity to participate in aspects of economic, social and civic life.
+Adult education, as a model, builds on collective knowledge and strengths and offers opportunities for more equitable power-sharing, especially for groups systemically denied a full opportunity to participate in aspects of economic, social and civic life.

 Our Approach